varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 __How can I know more features and explore Bugzilla?__

-If you want a short guide, I have written a blog post about the different ways you can subscribe to relevant bug mail, see [hunt for bugs as a newcomer](http://sindhus.bitbucket.org/bugzilla-tricks-for-bug-hungry-newbies.html).
+If you want a short guide, see [Bugzilla Tricks For Bug Hungry Newbies](http://sindhus.bitbucket.org/bugzilla-tricks-for-bug-hungry-newbies.html).
 For in depth knowledge, Andre Klapper, has written [a series of posts explaining hidden useful features of Bugzilla](http://blogs.gnome.org/aklapper/category/computer/bugzilla/).

 ## Your interaction with the source code ##